toban/wiki-eventstream-viewer/README.md

 CLI tool for listening to the eventstream and filtering out keywords

+**This code is hacky and untested and will probably be broken from time to time.**

 # todo

 - lets get filter labels for any language from wikidata